flatironinstitute/sciware/23_CommandLine/main.md

 Most commands presented here can take between 0 to _N_ arguments.
 The command is usually just repeated on the _N_ arguments

+We will not talk about putting everything inside a shell script (file)

 ### Getting help
 - man pages (manuals) are accessible using `man command`
 - Search using `/`, and navigate with the keyboard
 - man pages also exist for programming! eg: `man fprintf`
 - The **SEE ALSO** section contains useful related commands

 ```sh
 $ man ls
 LS(1)                              User Commands                         LS(1)